gongjian1981/SENG8091-Group/actions/customer.md

 > Add a `My redemptions` button in the profile tab.
 When clicked, fetch and display the redemption history in a list format.

 ---

+### Requirement 6.1

+Customer can register with their email and set a password.

+#### Action 25:

+Prerequisites: None.

+Backend:

+> Implement a registration API that takes `email`, `password`, `name`, and optional `profileImage`, validates input, creates user account, and returns auth token.

+Frontend:

+> Add a `Register` page with input fields for email, name, password, and profile picture upload.
+On submit, call the API and navigate to the main app view on success.

+### Requirement 6.2

+Customer can log in with their email and password.

+#### Action 26:

+Prerequisites: None.

+Backend:

+> Implement a login API that takes `email` and `password`, validates credentials, and returns an auth token if successful.

+Frontend:

+> Add a `Login` page with email and password fields.
+On success, save the auth token and navigate to the main view.

+### Requirement 6.3

+Customer can log out from the profile page.

+#### Action 27:

+Prerequisites: Action 26.

+Frontend:

+> Add a `Logout` button in the profile tab.
+When clicked, clear local auth token, reset user state, and navigate back to the login screen.

+---